Viewing Differences

 There are many tools available for diffing text files, including our own TortoiseMerge, but we often find ourselves wanting to see how an image file has changed too.
 That's why we created TortoiseIDiff.

-Figure 5.22.
+Figure 4.30.
 The image difference viewer

 The image difference viewer

 TortoiseSVNDiff for any of the common image file formats will start TortoiseIDiff to show image differences.
 By default the images are displayed side-by-side but you can use the View menu or toolbar to switch to a top-bottom view instead, or if you prefer, you can overlay the images and pretend you are using a lightbox.
-A slider at the top controls the relative intensity of the images (alpha blend).
-You can also use Ctrl-Shift-Wheel to change the blend.

 External Diff/Merge Tools